chainlist/svelte-syncable/README.md

 // store.js
 import { syncable, setPrefix } from 'svelte-syncable';

-// All the syncable value will be store as "foorbar-{name}" setPrefix('foobar');
+// All the syncable value will be stored as "foorbar-{name}" setPrefix('foobar');

 export const answer = syncable('answer', 42);